mcRPW/rpw/README.md

 Currently RPW is set up as an IntelliJ IDEA project, but what IDE to use is up to you.

 It's a Maven project, so all libraries should be downloaded by the IDE automatically.

-**Please send pull requests to the "dev" branch.** Master is for finished stuff waiting for the next release.